The fight against terrorism has taken a new shape as the Federal Government has acquired fighter jets and war planes to combat Boko Haram.

-For pilot training, the Nigerian Air Force has trained a total of 48 pilots from July 2015 to date while 62 second pilots are undergoing various forms of pilot training both locally and abroad.
+For pilot training, the Nigerian Air Force has trained a total of 48 pilots from July 2015 to date while 62 second pilots are undergoing various forms of pilot training both

 “By the end of first quarter of 2017, the would have additional 66 pilots to boost its operational manpower.”